-Generation interconnection systems must be designed and operated so that islanding is not sustained on utility distribution circuits.
+Systems must be designed and operated so that islanding is not sustained on utility distribution circuits or on substation bus and transmission systems.
 The requirements listed in this document are designed and intended to prevent islanding.
+Special protection schemes and system modifications may be necessary based on the capacity of the proposed system and the configuration and existing loading on the subject circuit.